use-ink/ink/ARCHITECTURE.md

 In the example above you can see that we changed the function `set_storage` at one point.

-The prefix `seal` here is for historic reasons.
+The prefix `seal` here is for historical reasons.
 There is some analogy to sealing a contract.
 And we found seals to be a cute animal as well ‒ like squids!

 ## `Environment` Trait